ARA Historical Novel Prize Eligibility & Rules

 18. Novels which do not meet the eligibility criteria will be removed from contention and not be considered by the judging panel.

-19. Novels by authors who are current members of the HNSA Management Committee and/or HNSA Prize sub-committee, or are commercial contractors retained by HNSA for its biennial conferences or the Prize, or are principals, board members and employees of ARA Group are not eligible to be nominated for the Prize.
-Equally, novels by members of the judging panels are not eligible to be nominated for either category of the Prize.
+19. Novels by authors who are current members of the HNSA Management Committee and/or HNSA Prize sub-committee, or are commercial contractors retained by HNSA for its biennial festival or the Prize, or are principals, board members and employees of ARA Group are not eligible to be nominated for the Prize.
+Equally, novels by members of the judging panels are not eligible to be nominated for either the Adult or the Children and Young Adult categories of the Prize.

 Nomination

 1. Publishers, agents, or authors may nominate novels for the Prize.
-If the novel is being nominated by a publisher or agent, the author’s consent to enter the work must be obtained.
+If the novel is being nominated by a publisher or agent, the consent of the author/s to enter the work must be obtained.
 This must be confirmed on the nomination form by ticking a box.
+HNSA reserves the right to directly contact authors of books submitted by publishers or agents to confirm consent has been obtained.

 2. A publisher, agent, or author may nominate more than one novel provided a separate entry fee is paid for each novel.